Russia to bolster Syria base, eyes economic retaliation against Turkey

 Complaining that Turkey’s actions had increased tensions between Russia and NATO, of which Ankara is a member, Medvedev reiterated Putin’s accusation that unnamed Turkish officials were benefiting from Islamic State oil sales.

-The result, he said, was that long-running neighbourly ties between Russia and Turkey had been ruptured.
+The result, he said, was that long-running neighborly ties between Russia and Turkey had been ruptured.

 “The direct consequences could lead to our refusal to take part in a whole raft of important joint projects and Turkish companies losing their positions on the Russian market,” Medvedev said in a statement.